Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Elotuzumab

 Elotuzumab (Empliciti) recognizes a different protein on the surface of myeloma cells, SLAMF7.
-A person may experience temporary fever, chills, dizziness, or trouble breathing soon after receiving the elotuzumab infusion.
+You may experience temporary fever, chills, dizziness, or trouble breathing soon after receiving the elotuzumab infusion.
 Common side effects include:

 • Loss of appetite